-The Dean of Academics is Nathan Hennessee.
-He works to help students achieve academic success.
-His duties include coaching students and working with parents on academic strategies and handling elevated student academic issues.
+The Dean of Academic Support is Rezarta Cetaku-Tammaro.
+She works to help students achieve academic success.
+Her duties include coaching students and working with parents on academic strategies and handling elevated student academic issues.

-The Dean of Students are Justin Bell and Paige Komarnisky.
-They work with the Assistant Headmasters to promote virtuous behavior amongst students by being a point person for students to address concerns, help with student to student conflict resolution, and provide follow communication to parents regarding warning slips given to students.
+The Dean of Students are Anna Chasse Clement and Paige Komarnisky.
+They work with the Assistant Headmasters to promote virtuous behavior amongst students by being a point person for students to address concerns, help with student-to-student conflict resolution, and provide follow communication to parents regarding behavior and discipline.

-The Exceptional Student Services Coordinators is Tracy Malcolm and Jane Huff.
+The Exceptional Student Services Coordinators are Marilee Edel and Heather Gillies.
 They coordinate and provide services for students with IEPs and other exceptional requirements.